statnmap/gpx-traces-website-php/README.md

 This repository contains the necessary code to process GPX files stored in a Google Drive folder as input and show the GPX traces on an interactive map.

+=> Read related blog post to see how this repository was built : [Creating a Node.js Website with GitHub Copilot Workspace Using Best Development Practices in R ](https://statnmap.com/2025-01-27-creating-a-website-in-node-js-with-github-copilot-workspace/)

 ## Categories

 When you upload your GPX file in the Google Drive, you need to properly name it, so that it is correctly colored on the website.